lsparrish/retro-language/doc/The_Ngaro_Virtual_Machine.rst

 Ngaro is a minimalistic virtual machine emulating a dual stack computer with a simple instruction set and a few basic I/O devices.

-At present, there are full implementations in C, Go, Python, and Ruby, and partial implementations in C#, Forth, Common Lisp, Lua, JavaScript, and Java.
+At present, there are full implementations in Assembly (x86), C, F#, Go, Common Lisp, PHP, Python, and Ruby, and minimal implementations in C#, Forth, Lua, JavaScript, Java, Perl, and Scheme.

 -------------